martinjrobins/diffsol/book/src/specify/sparse_problems.md

 ```

 Note that we have not specified the jacobian itself, but instead we have specified the jacobian multiplied by a vector function \\(f'(y, p, t, v)\\).
-DiffSol will use this function to generate a jacobian matrix, and since we have specified a sparse matrix type, DiffSol will attempt to
+Diffsol will use this function to generate a jacobian matrix, and since we have specified a sparse matrix type, Diffsol will attempt to
 guess the sparsity pattern of the jacobian matrix and use this to efficiently generate the jacobian matrix.

 To illustrate this, we can calculate the jacobian matrix from the `rhs` function contained in the `problem` object: